93lykevin/StokedExchange/README.md

     + Flask is a micro web framework written in Python.
 I chose Flask for my project because it is the most simple Python web framework to use.
     + I chose Pythonanywhere to host my Flask app because it is also very simple to set up a website which hosts and executes the SDK.
     + I also used PostgreSQL as my database for this web app.

 ```
+The AJAX call I used to send an POST request to my Flask webapp which then makes a POST request to StockX and finally returning back to my StreetX webapp.

 export const postStockx = (search) => (
     $.ajax({
         method: 'POST',